-In the course, we survey the different types of international cooperation and discuss how international organizations vary in their power and capacity to address transnational policy issues.
-The course approaches these issues from a public administration perspective: International organizations are analyzed not only as players on the international arena, but also as bureaucratic organizations in their own right.
-The course applies familiar issues and concepts from public administration to the study of these international organizations, highlighting the similarities and differences between national and international bureaucracies.
+In the course, we survey the different types of international cooperation and discuss how international organisations vary in their power and capacity to address transnational policy issues.
+The course approaches these issues from a public administration perspective: International organisations are analysed not only as players on the international arena, but also as bureaucratic organisations in their own right.
+The course applies familiar issues and concepts from public administration to the study of these international organisations, highlighting the similarities and differences between national and international bureaucracies.

 The lectures combine the discussion of central issues in international administration with an application of these issues to real-world cases.

 By the end of the course, students will be able to:

 1. Describe the main features of important international organisations.

 2. Discuss the ability of international organisations to address transnational policy issues.

 3. Explain and illustrate public administration perspectives on international organisations.

 On the right side of programme front page of the E-guide you will find links to the website and timetables, uSis and Brightspace.